IrascibleBasil/pharis-mod-list/modlist.md

 ### [Wrye Mash Polemos Fork](https://www.nexusmods.com/morrowind/mods/45439)

-**Wrye Mash** is a mod manager specifically for Morrowind but we won't be using it to manage mods with this list, instead it will be used to merge levelled lists.
+**Wrye Mash** is another mod manager, made specifically for Morrowind, but we won't be using it to manage mods with this list, instead it will be used to merge levelled lists.
 Install location is irrelevant, as you will tell **Wrye Mash** where to find your Morrowind directory during the installation process.

 Add to your **MO2** executables list.